 As a society, Americans demonstrate a number of different values when considering those with mental illness.
 On the one hand, we may want to help those who experience distress.
-On the other hand, we may feel it is their responsibility to take care of themselves.
+On the other hand, we may feel it is the responsibility of these individuals to take care of themselves.
 LENS: American Attitudes Toward Mental Illness portrays some of these differing values.